SkMdSufiyan/Day-25-adminDashboard-Task/README.md

 # Day-25-adminDashboard-Task
 Kindly check "App.js", "DataContext.js", "DataProvider.js", "Dashboard.js", "Students.js", "Teachers.js", "ActionStudent.js", "ActionTeacher.js", "App.css" files to verify the code.
+All the CRUD operations for both students and teachers are implemented using Context-API.
+As one-to-many assignment is not possible for students-to-teachers, assigning a teacher should be done for each student individually.
+The students who selected a particular teacher will be reflected in the students list of that teacher (will be reflected in teachers-list page).
+So, when it is required to assign some students for a particular teacher, go to "Students List" and edit the data of those students (select that particular teacher for those students).